 New Orleans.
 Alone.

 I love traveling alone.
 By myself.
 Solo.
-I can be on my own schedule.
+I mean, I’ve traveled all around the world by myself.
+Traveling alone, I can be on my own schedule.
 I can do what I want to do.
 And only what I want to do.
 I can go where I want to go, eat where I want to eat, drink where I want to drink, see what I want to see.
 (Side note: feel free to read that last line to the tune of Addams Groove, because I totally just did.)
 I can be as ambitious or as lazy as I want.
 I have no one to answer to and no one answering to me.
 I don’t have to compromise.

 But, sometimes, it would be nice to have someone there, someone to travel with.
 I’m not even talking about a boyfriend/husband/lover here.
 I’m just talking about a person.
 A companion.
 A friend.
 Because, sometimes, a place feels like it might be a little more enjoyable, if I wasn’t alone.

 New Orleans was one of those places.

 Going to New Orleans alone wasn’t hard.
 Finding things to do in New Orleans alone wasn’t hard.
 Still, traveling to New Orleans by myself was lonely.